-The Group's financial assets are in the nature of loans and receivables and AFS financial assets.
-As at December 31, 2015 and June 30, 2016, the Group has no financial assets at FVPL and HTM investments or derivatives designated as hedging instruments in an effective hedge.
+The Group's financial liabilities are in the nature of loans and borrowings as at December 31, 2016 and June 30, 2017.
+The Group has no financial liabilities classified at FVPL and derivatives designated as hedging instruments in an effective hedge as at December 31, 2016 and June 30, 2017.